gcsigas/hello-world/README.md

 I'll see if I can remove the next underlined line when merging (or what the process is called.)

-[This is a line I DON'T want in my master branch.]

 Well, if there's no underlined line above this and below the one which said I'd remove one, I succeeded. :D

 End